Iptables: Quick tutorial for Beginners

 Block all connections from a specific MAC address

 #iptables -A INPUT -m mac

 --mac-source xx.xx.xx.xx.xx.xx -j DROP

-Note: Use "ipconfig/all" for Windows and "ifconfig -a" for Linux to identify the MAC address of the machine.
+Note: Use "ipconfig/all" for Windows and "ifconfig -a" for Linux to identify the machine's MAC address.

 This is not the end of learning.
-Still, many more options are available to configure iptables, which helps in controlling network packets.
-Explore the internet to learn more features and commands of iptables.
+Still, many more options are available to configure iptables, which helps control network packets.
+You can explore more to learn more features and commands of iptables.

 Subscribe us to receive more such articles updates in your email.

 If you have any questions, feel free to ask in the comments section below.
 Nothing gives me greater joy than helping my readers!

 Disclaimer: This tutorial is for educational purpose only.
 Individual is solely responsible for any illegal act.